In The Garden

 At this time of year, birds need a little help so wash and disinfect bird feeders and tables before refilling.

-Move patio pots against the house, garage or shed wall to offer them protection for stronger winter winds.
+Move patio pots against the house, garage, or shed wall to offer them protection from stronger winter winds.
 At the same time, raise pots up on pot feet or bricks to aid drainage and prevent water logging over winter.

 Foliage can be cut back from hellebores to allow the blooms to be seen.